British space programme: Intelligence satellite programmes

-Zircon was the codename for a British signals intelligence satellite, intended to be launched in 1988, before being cancelled.
-During the Cold War, the UK's Government Communications Headquarters (GCHQ) was very reliant on America's National Security Agency (NSA) for communications interception from space.
+Zircon was the codename for a British signals intelligence satellite, intended to be launched in 1988, but cancelled in 1987.

+During the Cold War, the UK's Government Communications Headquarters (GCHQ) relied heavily on America's National Security Agency (NSA) for communications interception from space.
 GCHQ therefore decided to produce a British-designed-and-built signals intelligence satellite, to be named Zircon, a code-name derived from zirconium silicate, a diamond substitute.
 Zircon's function was to intercept radio and other signals from the USSR, Europe and other areas.
-The satellite was to be built by Marconi Space and Defence Systems at Portsmouth Airport, in which a new high security building had been built.
+The satellite was to be built by Marconi Space and Defence Systems at Portsmouth Airport, where a high-security building had been built.

 It was to be launched on a NASA Space Shuttle under the guise of Skynet IV.
-Launch on the Shuttle would have entitled a British National to fly as a payload specialist and a group of military pilots were presented to the press as candidates for 'Britain's first man in space'.

-Zircon was cancelled by Chancellor Nigel Lawson on grounds of its cost in 1987.
-The subsequent scandal about the true nature of the project became known as the Zircon Affair.
+Launch on the Shuttle would have entitled a British National to fly as a payload specialist, and a group of military pilots were presented to the press as candidates for 'Britain's first man in space'.
+Zircon was cancelled by Chancellor Nigel Lawson on cost grounds in 1987.
+The subsequent scandal about the true nature of the project became known as the Zircon affair.

 Independent satellite navigation system

-On 30 November 2018, it was announced that the United Kingdom Global Navigation Satellite System (UKGNSS) will not be affiliated with the European Space Agency's Galileo satellite system after Britain completes its withdrawal from the European Union.
+On 30 November 2018, it was announced that the United Kingdom Global Navigation Satellite System (UKGNSS) would not be affiliated with the European Space Agency's Galileo satellite system after Britain completed its withdrawal from the European Union.
 Instead, it was initially planned that the UK Space Agency would operate an independent satellite system.
 However, on 25 September 2020, The Daily Telegraph reported that the United Kingdom Global Navigation Satellite System project had been scrapped.
-The project, deemed unnecessary and too expensive, will be replaced with a new project that will explore alternative ways to provide satellite navigation services.
+The project, deemed unnecessary and too expensive, would be replaced with a new project exploring alternative ways to provide satellite navigation services.

 OneWeb satellite constellation

 In July 2020, the United Kingdom government and India's Bharti Enterprises jointly purchased the bankrupt OneWeb satellite company, with the UK paying £400 million (US$500 million) for a 45% stake and a golden share to give it control over future ownership.
-The UK government is considering whether the low Earth orbit OneWeb satellite constellation could in future provide a form of UKGNSS service in addition to its primary purpose of fast satellite broadband, and it may be incorporated into the military Skynet 6 communications architecture.
-OneWeb satellites are manufactured by a joint venture including Airbus Defence and Space who operate Skynet.
+The UK government was considering whether the low Earth orbit OneWeb satellite constellation could in future provide a form of UKGNSS service in addition to its primary purpose of fast satellite broadband, and if it could be incorporated into the military Skynet 6 communications architecture.
+OneWeb satellites are manufactured by a joint venture including Airbus Defence and Space, who operate Skynet.

 OneWeb commenced launches of the OneWeb satellite constellation, a network of more than 650 low Earth orbit satellites, in February 2019, and by March 2020, had launched 74 of the planned 648 satellites in the initial constellation.
 OneWeb's goal has been to provide internet services to "everyone, everywhere", delivering internet connections to rural and remote places as well as to a range of markets.
 The post-bankruptcy company leadership launched an additional 36 OneWeb satellites on 18 December 2020.
 OneWeb satellites are listed in the UK Registry of Outer Space Objects.